the erosive process that reduces the size of glaciers

 Andesite=Intermediate volcanic rocks containing 54 to 62 percent silica and moderate amounts of iron and magnesium.

-a fissure in the earth's crust (or in the surface of some other planet) through which molten lava and gases erupt
+a fissure in the earth's crust through which gases erupt

 Active continental margin=A continental margin characterized by subduction of an oceanic lithospheric plate beneath a continental plate. (syn: Andean margin)